daniellepidt/yelp-dw/README.md

 # yelp-dw
-A Project @ Big Data Engineering, about building a data warehouse based on yelp dataset.
+A Homework @ Big Data Engineering, about building a data warehouse based on yelp dataset.